 A new variant of the HEALPix format that is designed to overcome limitations of the \.fits.gz format for well-localized events from three-detector operations and future gravitational-wave facilities (see rationale in LIGO-G1800186).
 It uses HEALPix explicit indexing and the NUNIQ numbering scheme, which is closely related to multi-order coverage (MOC) maps in Aladin.
-This is the internal format that is used by the LIGO/Virgo low-latency alert pipeline.
-This is an experimental format, and it is currently recommended only for advanced users.
-See the section Multi-Order Sky Maps (For Advanced Users) for details.
+This is the new format that is used by the LIGO/Virgo/KAGRA low-latency alert pipeline.
+This is the primary and preferred format, and the only format that is explicitly listed in the GCN Notices and Circulars.
+See the section Working with Multi-Order Sky Maps for details.